 Priority consideration happens by March 1, but applications may remain open until early May depending on available space.
 Early application is always advised to be sure of securing space.
 Generally, if you meet this standard and apply by the due date there is every reason to expect you will be accepted into the program.
-See the Web page listed below for more information.

 The online application submissions include a short questionnaire wherein you will be asked to submit a brief statement of interest.
 Applicants will also be responsible for uploading an unofficial transcript (you will be prompted to upload this) and contact information for a reference.

 *If you are not currently an ASU student, you must first apply to be admitted to ASU as a nondegree seeking student for the summer only.
 For course registration and risk management purposes, students must be admitted ASU students during their program dates.
 The admissions process varies depending on whether you are an undergraduate student or will be a graduate student at the time of your participation in the Kampsville program, and there is an admission fee (the fees vary based on application type, please see the links below for more details):

 - Undergraduate students need to apply to ASU Undergraduate Admissions.
 The online summer application will be available starting on January 1.
 Please contact firstname.lastname@example.org with any questions.

 - Graduate students or those who will have an undergraduate degree posted by the time their program starts, should apply to the ASU Graduate College.
 (There are restrictions to nondegree graduate status.)
 The online summer application will be available starting September 1 of the year prior to your program’s summer term.